freemansoft/flutter-embedded/README.md

 This runs the same flutter app as an iframe and inside the element tree.
 The standard _Flutter_ created `index.html` works fine for standalone.
-Running in a div requres severfal changes change to the template created `index.html`
+Running in a div requires several changes to the Flutter template created `index.html`

+1. Add a query to find the element that is being replaced
-1. Change the way flutter is loaded
+1. Change the way flutter is loaded in `window.addEventListener('load', function(ev)` and have it replace the element found above.
-2. Find the element we are replacing
-3. Change the base href
+1. Change the base href that tells Flutter how to access additional resources

-A new file `index-embedded.html` was created instead of modifying `index.html` so developers can compare the two.
+`index-embedded.html` is used when embedding.
+It was created by copying `index.html` instead of modifying `index.html`.
+This lets us run in either mode by selecting the appropriate html file and lets developers compare the two for differences.
+Applications that _only_ run inside an element may chose to update `index.html` and set the `base` at build time using standard flutter tooling

-It isn't part of the normal "build web" process so it is hard coded to set the `<base href>`.
+* Note: `index-embedded.html` isn't part of the normal "build web" process so it is hard coded to set the `<base href>`.
-Applications that only run inside an element can change the window load behavior and then set the `base` at build time.

 The hard coded value in `index-embedded.html`.